 We have a non-exclusive agreement with Patheon Manufacturing Services LLC (Patheon) for commercial supply of Omidria through December 31, 2015.
 Pursuant to the terms of the contract, we are required to provide a monthly, non-binding production forecast covering the term of the contract.
 Upon submission of the monthly forecast, a portion of the forecast becomes a firm purchase commitment.
 In the event we do not purchase the quantities included in the firm purchase commitment, we would owe a cancellation fee.
-As of September 30, 2014, we had a firm purchase commitment requiring payment of approximately \$519,000.
+As of March 31, 2015, we had a firm purchase commitment requiring payment of \$879,000.

 In October 2014, we entered into a non-exclusive agreement with Hospira S.p.A and Hospira Worldwide, Inc. (together, "Hospira") for commercial supply of Omidria.
 We have no firm purchase commitments under this agreement until, in connection with the commencement of commercial manufacturing of Omidria at Hospira, we provide monthly rolling forecasts that will be used to calculate our firm purchase commitment.
-We have not commenced commercial manufacturing of Omidria at Hospira and, therefore, do not currently have any firm purchase commitments under this agreement.
+We have not commenced commercial manufacturing of Omidria at Hospira as of March 31, 2015 and, therefore, we do not currently have any firm purchase commitments outstanding under this agreement.